TiffanyDonner/paw-perfect-planner/README.md

 ### Features Left To Impliment
 This is an ongoing project and will go fully live later in 2020.
 #### Next Release 1.5:
+- Create a forgot password link for the user.
+- Log the user out completely after a time period.
 - About and Contact Page
-- Add the appbility to add a pet photo.
 - Add a search feature to events with most recent event first in list.
-- Mark an event as done and add it to a history page.
+- Mark an event as done and create a history page that is will be added to.
-- Create popup to add webpage to home screen.
 - Add the ability to add contacts.
 - Add email to the register form.
+- Create a user profile where the user can update account information such as email and change password.
 - Ability to uplaod documents into an event.
+- Current setup allows anyone to edit pets/events that do not belong to them.
+Need to check whether the event or pet belongs to session['username'] first before updating.
+If not, redirect them to userprofile.

-#### Future of 🐾Paw Purfect Planner
+#### Future Updates
--
+- Add the ability to add a pet photo to profile page.
+- Create a button to add Logo with hyperlink to website to home screen.
+- Add the ability to connect an event to a pet.
+- Connect contacts' address to google maps.
+- Connect the contacts phone number to a dailer.

-## Technology-Used
+## Technology Used
 | Languages | Libraries | Tools | Hosting |
 |----------------------------------|----------------------------------|----------------------------------|----------------------------------|
 | [HTML](https://www.w3.org/html/) | [Materialize](https://materializecss.com/) | MongoDB | Github